 Look closely at a shop-bought garment with a buttonhole, and you will see that the edges are finished with a zigzag stitch down both sides.
 This is your aim.
 So how do you do it?
 Well, in reality, this finish is made up of four individual stitches:

 - Satin stitch on the final edge

-Go back to your fabric and familiarise yourself with the marking you originally made.
-The position should be about 2cm from the edge of the fabric although this will depend on the size of the button and the buttonhole.
+Go back to your fabric and familiarise yourself with the original markings.
+The position should be about 2cm from the edge of the material, although this will depend on the button’s size and the buttonhole.

-The width of the buttonhole needs to be at least 2mm bigger than the size of the button.
+The width of the buttonhole needs to be at least 2mm larger than the size of the button.
 The fit should be relatively snug but not impossible to do up.
-Get the machine set up – if possible attach a buttonhole foot to the machine.
+Set up the machine– if possible, attach a buttonhole foot to the machine.
 This will be a tremendous help and will guide you through the process.

-In most cases, you can programme the machine to go through the three steps and all you have to do is guide the fabric through, very slowly and carefully.
-Step one will be the first bar tack and once done the machine will wait for you to turn the dial before completing the satin stitch and second bar tack.
-The third and final step will be the final satin stitch.
-Once all the stitching has been done use a seam ripper to open the buttonhole.
+In most cases, you can programme the machine to go through the three steps, and all you have to do is guide the fabric through (very slowly and carefully).
+Step one will be the first bar tack, and once done, the machine will wait for you to turn the dial before completing the satin stitch and second bar tack.
+The third and final step will be the last satin stitch.
+Once the stitching is complete, use a seam ripper to open the buttonhole.
 Do this carefully – you don’t want to rip too much and undo all your hard work.

 Once you have opened the buttonhole, try and fasten the garment with your button.
-In the ideal world it will fit perfectly and you can move onto the next set.
-If the worse comes to the worse and the position isn’t quite right, undo the button stitching and start again.
+In the ideal world, it will fit perfectly and you will move on to the next set.
+However, if the worse comes to the worse and the position isn’t quite right, undo the button stitching and start again.
 This is the easiest way to remedy the problem.
 Align both pieces of fabric together again and take your time to make precise markings.